ranchester2/mirdorph/README.md

 To run:

-Have flatpak installed.
+Have flatpak and flatpak-builder installed.
-Install `org.gnome.Sdk` (I am not sure if you need to do that manually on a fresh install, but get it from flathub just in case)
+Install `org.gnome.Sdk` and `org.gnome.Platform` (v40) if they are not allready installed

 And from the source directory: